 Kennedy Space Center has rules that all outside work will cease when lightning is within 5 miles.

 What if you are out on the lagoon or river?

 This summer storm on the distant shore is a perfect example of (---add cuss words) This little cloud changed quickly into a big dark monster that caught us before we could get off of the water.
 Bringing scary lightning, rain and a serious change in wind directions.

 Nowadays you can monitor your cell phone for the weather change, but always have an 'escape' plan to get off of the water in a lightning storm.

-Pine Island on the Indian River is often my destination, lightning escape location.
+Pine Island on the Indian River is often my "get off the water" lightning escape location.

 Insect repellent is kept in the boat just for those times when I have to get off the water & into 'real' Florida.

 Use of the Personal Floatation Device when on the water.